Connagh/local-music-player-website/README.md

-# Local Music Player
+# Local Music Player Website

-A privacy-focused, local-first music player that runs entirely in your browser.
-This application allows you to scan your local music library, manage playlists, and enjoy your collection without uploading any data to the cloud.
+A local-first music player that runs entirely in your browser.
+This application allows you to add your local music library, manage playlists, and enjoy your collection without uploading any data to the internet.

 ## Features